-The one scene that sticks with me most is with a young woman, picked up from a nightclub, and then tortured using household items and a starved rat, which Bateman bought days earlier in preparation.
-I’ve purposely left out the agonising details that follow this quote.
+The one scene that sticks with me most is with a young woman, who he picks up at a nightclub, and then takes to his apartment to torture using household items and a starving rat; which Bateman bought days earlier in preparation.
+I’ve purposely left out the disturbing details that follow this quote.

-Bateman’s sexual needs are met through his obsessive watching of hardcore pornography, and masturbating to violent scenes found in the videos he rents.
+Bateman’s meets his sexual needs through obsessive watching of hardcore pornography, and masturbating to violent scenes found in the films he rents.
 Namely ‘Body Double’.

 Bateman’s blasé mentioning of niche pornography, explicit violence, and sexual urges all forming in the same paragraph are some of the most shocking pieces of modern fiction I’ve ever read.
 I’m sure most of you would agree?
 Are there any books more graphic than American Psycho?